Fractional CTO vs VP of Engineering: which to hire

 What is the main difference between a CTO and a VP of Engineering?

 A CTO owns the technology strategy and architecture: what to build and why.
-A VP of Engineering owns the engineering organisation: how to ship it reliably and at scale.
+A VP of Engineering owns the engineering organisation: how to build it reliably and at scale.
 Both roles are senior, but they solve different problems.
 A CTO without a VP of Engineering can set direction but cannot scale delivery.
 A VP of Engineering without a CTO can scale delivery but cannot set direction.

 Which role should a startup hire first?